-6278.1 - Unsuccessful Participation in PT: Training and Technical Assistance Option laboratory to undertake special training of its personnel, or to obtain necessary technical assistance, or both.
+For a laboratory's initial unsuccessful participation in PT, the RO may require the laboratory to undertake special training of its personnel, or to obtain necessary technical assistance, or both.
 This action is separate from all other principal and alternative sanctions available for all laboratories.
 The authority to impose this remedy in lieu of, or in addition to, other sanctions is discretionary with the RO.
 The RO may allow the SA to require the laboratory to obtain training and technical experience; however, in this instance, the SA must report this information to the RO.